Haypark Business Centre, Marchmont Avenue, Polmont, Falkirk FK2 0NZ

 Also known as “seborrhoeic warts” and “senile warts” and “basal cell papilloma”.

 Seborrhoeic keratoses are a sign of the ageing process and are very common.
 They can appear anywhere on the body.
 The exact cause is unknown.
 They have a variable appearance and texture, from brown to fleshy coloured, and from smooth to rough.
 People can find them unsightly or itchy, especially when catching on clothing.
-They are harmless but for particularly annoying ones, cryotherapy can remove these after one or a few sessions.
+They are harmless but for particularly annoying ones, cryotherapy can remove these effectively.

 Click here for more example photos from DermNetNZ.